-109259L5 Module 5 Mapping of Sub- nance Requ irement Provide consultancy ser vice to clients on credit risks Knov wledge App lication Beh aviour rvices to clients on the credit risk of the o enterprise clients of different segments it types.
-Understand different theories and concept related to credit analysis in order to assess the suitability of loan products offered to different clients.
-Possess professional knowledge in credit analysis and different credit products and apply it to provide suitable advice to enterprise banking clients.
-Analyse risks associated with the products or services requested by the clients and assess the suitability. e knowledge of the clients in the their understanding on the in the products or services.
-Identify customers' needs on consultancy service related to credit risk based on their business model, knowledge on the product acquired, etc. Explain features and risk levels of different alternatives and use appropriate methods to ensure clients have an accurate understanding.
+109259L5 Module 3 - Mapping of Subi nance Requ irement vice to clients on credit risks Knov wledge lication Beh aviour Level: 5 Credit: 4 Provision of advisory ser rvices to clients on the credit risk of the o enterprise clients of different segments Understand different theories and concepts related to credit analysis in order to assess the suitability of loan products offered to different clients.
+Possess professional knowledge in cranalysis and different credit products apply it to provide suitable advice to enterprise banking clients.
+Analyse risks associated with the products or services requested by the clients and assess the suitability.
+Assess the knowledge of the clients in to evaluate their understanding on the inherited in the products or services.
+Identify customers' needs on con service related to credit risk based business model, knowledge on the acquired, etc. Explain features and risk levels of different alternatives and use appropriate methods to ensure clients have an accurate understanding.
 Provide customized consultancy service on credit risks in accordance with the financial situation and risk bearing ability of each enterprise client.
 Evaluate the situation of clients and provide advice on the suitable alternatives on investment/ settlement methods in accordance with their unique financial situation and needs.
-Module (M) Submodules(S) Content concepts to assess fered to edit and lucts order sultancy on their products erent ods to ce on ancial ch covide M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process X X X X
+Module (M) Submodules(S) Content cepts sess to edit and ucts order sultancy on their products erent ods to ce on uncial ovide M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process X X X X